In light of the 2016 $1 million potato photo sale, I thought I would share the amazing story of potatoes.

-If older leaves on cucumber, melon, or squash are turning yellow and leathery, the plants may be infected with cucurbit aphid-borne yellows.
+If older leaves on cucumber, melon, or squash turn yellow and leathery, they may have cucurbit aphid-borne yellows.

 Early symptoms are chlorotic (yellow) areas on lower leaves.
-These spots expand to include the entire leaf, leaving the larger veins bright green.
+These spots expand to include the entire leaf, leaving the large veins bright green.
 The affected areas become leathery and brittle.
-Stunting and fruit drop are common as the plant struggles.
-Before genetic testing, this condition was attributed to plant aging (senescence), nutrient deficiencies, or other diseases, such as cucurbit yellow stunting disorder.
+Stunting and fruit drop are common symptoms as the plant struggles.
+Before genetic testing, gardeners thought this was plant aging (senescence), nutrient deficiencies, or other diseases, like cucurbit yellow stunting disorder.

-As the name suggests, this disease is spread by aphids.
-As aphids pierce plant tissue to feed on sap in the xylem, they infect the plants they eat.
-Once infected, the aphid will continue to spread the disease as it feeds.
-This disease can also be spread to lettuces, beets, and several weeds.
+As the name suggests, aphids carry this disease.
+As aphids pierce plant tissue to feed on sap in the xylem, they spread infection.
+Once infected, the aphid will continue to spread the disease as it feeds on squash family plants.
+Lettuces, beets, and many weeds can also become infected.

 There is no way to control the virus, but you can reduce the presence of aphids in your garden with these tips:

-Infected plants should be removed and destroyed, to prevent the disease from spreading to nearby plants.
+Remove and destroy infected plants to prevent the disease from spreading to nearby plants

 Fresh, sweet cherries are delicious, but cherry trees can be difficult to grow.